ankursoni/kubernetes-extension-fortosi/README.md

 # change to the directory where you want fortosi extension to be installed like, user's home (~)
 cd ~

-# preset sudo password in terminal session
+# preset sudo password in terminal session, so that the there are no more prompts for sudo password in further steps
 sudo echo hi

 # install the kubectl extension - fortosi